-Although her husband was equally preoccupied with business and public affairs, this did not prevent the Bloomers from enjoying a tranquil domestic life.
+But preoccupation with affairs such as these did not prevent this busy couple from enjoying a tranquil domestic life.
 Their home was the cynosure of social eyes, just as the new Bloomer Block, on the corner of Bancroft and Broadway, was the center of business and professional activity.
 Their comfortable home was shaded by trees planted when first they reached Council Bluffs.
 Fruit blossoms made the yard white and pink in spring.
 Bloomer tended his apple orchard so assiduously that his fruit took prizes at the county fair, not only for size but also for flavor.
 Great beds of asters made the lawn a mass of color.
-Toward the rear of the house currant bushes hung heavy with fruit.
+Toward the rear of the house, near the barn, currant bushes hung heavy with fruit.

 In the airy kitchen, Amelia Bloomer, like any housewife, pulled loaves of the "best" graham bread and jelly cake from her spacious oven.
 On the broad back of the wood stove she put up sweet pickles, currants, and apple jelly.
 Here she cooked her clear crab-apple jelly and stirred her plum preserves.
 On closet shelves she racked cake after cake of homemade hard soap and her special fancy soaps.
 From cellar rafters hung hams and bacon.
-Busy with household chores and public duties throughout the week, she found time on Sunday to attend St. Paul's Episcopal Church.
+Busy with household chores and public duties throughout the week, she found time on Sunday to attend St. Paul's Episcopal Church where her husband was a vestryman.

 For years, the Bloomer residence attracted distinguished guests.
-Susan B. Anthony came to chat reminiscently of a speaking tour through New

-York in 1853.
+Susan B. Anthony came to chat reminiscently of a speaking tour through New York in 1853.
 Both women recalled the cordial reception given them by Horace Greeley.
 Frederick Douglass, famed almost as much for his leonine head and frizzly hair as for his abolitionist oratory, spent a few days.
-The indomitable Elizabeth Cady Stanton, reformer and leader in the women's rights movement, was pleased with Council Bluffs.
-A noted group of singers, the Hutchinson family, called on Amelia early in 1867 to meet the "promoter" of the Bloomer costume.
+The indomitable Elizabeth Cady Stanton, reformer and leader in the women's rights movement, was pleased with

+Council Bluffs.
+A noted group of singers, the Hutchinson family, called upon the Bloomers early in 1867, anxious to meet the "promoter" of the Bloomer costume.

 Many visitors were received in the alcove where, surrounded by books and magazines, Amelia spent much of her time.
 There she frequently turned the yellowing pages of the Lily.
 If her thoughts roamed the past, they perhaps lingered lovingly upon Cortland County, New York, where on May 27, 1818, she was born.
 Certainly, this aging woman recalled her experiences as governess in Waterloo, New York, and, without doubt, she remembered her courtship with the Quaker lad, Dexter.
 She dreamed again of the frontier Council Bluffs and she reread her early letters and notes.
 In 1890, the very year which marked the closing of the frontier, her health began to fail.
 On December 30, 1894, she died.
 The Iowa State Register spoke of her not only as a woman of national reputation, but also as a gentle woman.
-Her devoted husband, who published her biography in 1895, died in 1900.
-PHILIP D. JORDAN